 For information the idea originated in Manhattan and now there are nearly 300 in the UK alone.
 However, there is a very interesting article in The Independent from 2014, giving another point of view.
 Feel free to make your own comments at the bottom of this page.

 This idea has been discussed with around a hundred businesses in the Borough, and the Council has put £5000 towards the development of a BID.

 The aim is to increase the diversity of shops in the area.
-As you probably know, several have closed recently, with Mr Simms Sweet Shop the latest possibility, though as Gareth Bowden, the president of Christchurch Chamber of Trade, has said, the number of empty units has remained pretty stable over recent years.
+As you probably know, several have closed recently, including Mr Simms Sweet Shop, though as Gareth Bowden, the president of Christchurch Chamber of Trade, has said, the number of empty units has remained pretty stable over recent years.
 To quote him:

 ‘There is possibly not enough diversity in the shops.
 That is what we need to look at and how the council can attract some of the bigger players to add to the retail mix.
 Business rates and rents are high in the town, which does make it more challenging.’

 Southbourne has had the Bournemouth Coastal BID for some time, and it is scheduled to run for at least another three years.
 In another of their informal surveys The Christchurch Times today (27 September) found that five out of the nine were in favour of it, with only one definitely against.
 Here are excerpts from four of the comments:

 - Southbourne has done one and it is vibrant

 - I think BIDs work very well in other towns